jaredraycoleman/Southaven/Session Recaps/Session 7 - Infiltrating Duskwatch Keep.md

   battle, they freed Mira from his control, but Duskwatch remains full of dangers.
   Silas is gone (for now) but his dark schemes are already in motion.
 ---
-On the fifth day of their journey to Duskwatch Keep, the party set off with determination.
-Early in the day, they came across a narrow trail branching off the main path up the mountainside.
-Lirielle recalled the witches' cryptic words to Momeline: "Go up".
+On the fifth day of their journey to [[Duskwatch Keep]], the party set off with determination.
+Early in the day, they came across a narrow trail branching off the main path up the mountainside. [[Lirielle]] recalled the witches' cryptic words to [[Momeline Sweetwater|Momeline]]: "Go up".
 Trusting this hint, the party took the trail, with Momeline scouting ahead.

 After about an hour, Momeline heard the clinking of armor—five guards patrolling the area, likely searching for them.
-The party hid, with Dravencoles standing openly to confront the guards.
+The party hid, with [[Dravencoles]] standing openly to confront the guards.
 The guards approached cautiously, and Dravencoles' attempt at diplomacy faltered when he inadvertently hinted at the presence of his hidden allies.
 The guards, suspicious and under orders to arrest intruders, declared their intent to detain him.
 Dravencoles, refusing to comply, initiated combat.
 The party joined the fray and swiftly overpowered the patrol.

 Continuing up the trail, they found a hidden entrance to Duskwatch Keep, unguarded, with the main entrance below, guarded by four soldiers.
 Inside, they scavenged a storage room, finding a healing potion and some robes, which they donned to blend in.
-Their deception was soon tested when a guard captain approached.
-Ferinthria quickly cast Friends and convinced the captain they had urgent business with [[Blacksoul Silas]].
+Their deception was soon tested when a guard captain approached. [[Ferinthria Everflame|Ferinthria]] quickly cast Friends and convinced the captain they had urgent business with [[Blacksoul Silas]].
 The captain, momentarily charmed, went to fetch him.

 Avoiding further confrontation, the party moved through the keep, passing suspicious guards and crossing a bridge over an underground stream.
 They heard loud goblin chatter from one room and opted to explore the stream below instead.
 Dravencoles and Momeline discovered a hidden cavern with skeletal remains, where Momeline took a silvery crown and a ring with a blue gemstone from one of the skeletons.